Polestar 6

 The Polestar 6 is an upcoming electric four-seater roadster to be manufactured by Polestar in 2026.
 The Polestar 6 will be heavily inspired by the Polestar 02, which was unveiled in March 2022 in Los Angeles.

 A variant of the upcoming Polestar 6 was released in September 2022 and named LA concept due to the unveiling of the Polestar 02 in Los Angeles.
 Limited to only 500 examples, the vehicles sold out in one week.
 Following the limited release of the LA concept, a track-ready concept variant of the Polestar 6 named BST was unveiled at the 2024 Goodwood Festival of Speed.

 History

 In March 2022, the Polestar 02 was unveiled in Los Angeles.
 The vehicle was an electric sports car, making it the first to be so since the Tesla Roadster in 2008.
-The car featured a 15-inch touchscreen, 2 doors on each side of the car, 4 seats, and a drone going up to 90 kph (56 mph) shooting videos during drives.
+The car featured a 15-inch touchscreen, 2 doors and 4 seats.
+The introduction featured drone footage going up to 90 kph (56 mph) shooting videos during drives.